Artin Approximation: Approximation with constraints

-where $\wdh{h}(x,y)\in\k\llbracket x,y\rrbracket$ but Equation (\ref{eqDC}) has no nested solution in $C_1\times C_2$. \\ On the other hand, if the rings $C_n$ were Noetherian, since their completions are regular local rings, they would be regular.
+for some formal power series $\wdh{h}(t,y)\in\k\llbracket t,y\rrbracket$, but Equation (\ref{eqDC}) has no nested solution $(g,h)\in C_1(\underline m)\times C_2(\underline m)$. \\ On the other hand if the rings $C_n(\underline m)$ were Noetherian, since their completions are regular local rings they would be regular.
 Then using Example \ref{ex_excellent} iii) we see that they would be excellent (see also \cite{ElKh}).
-Thus these rings would satisfy Theorem \ref{Pop_app} but they do not satisfy Theorem \ref{nested_ana} since Equation \eqref{eqDC} has no solutions in $C_1\times C_2$. \end{remark}
+Thus these rings would satisfy Theorem \ref{Pop_app} but they do not satisfy Theorem \ref{nested_ana} since Equation \eqref{eqDC} has no solutions in $C_1(\underline m)\times C_2(\underline m)$. \end{remark}

-\section{Other examples of approximation with constraints}
+\subsection{Other examples of approximation with constraints}